csalvaggio/headshot_kiosk/README.md

 3. A personalized greeting is displayed.

+4. If the kiosk has been idle:
+   - Displays may have been automatically blanked.
+   - Motion detected by the camera automatically restores the displays.

-4. The user positions themselves using the live preview monitor.
+5. The user positions themselves using the live preview monitor.

-5. The user presses **Take Photo**.
+6. The user presses **Take Photo**.

-6. Spoken instructions are played.
+7. Spoken instructions are played.

-7. A countdown begins.
+8. A countdown begins.
    - Audible countdown beeps are played.
    - The countdown is displayed on both screens.
    - Optional countdown hiding can be enabled immediately before capture.

-8. The image is captured.
+9. The image is captured.
    - A flash effect is displayed.
    - A camera shutter sound is played.

-9. The user reviews the image.
+10. The user reviews the image.
     - Accept
     - Retake
     - Cancel

-10. Accepted images are:
+11. Accepted images are:
     - Saved locally
     - Named using the user's username and a timestamp
     - Optionally emailed automatically to the identified user
     - Optionally BCC'd to an administrator

 ## Repository Contents